robcarver17/skipperman/docs/volunteer_rota_help.md

 ## Removing a volunteer from an event

-Click on a volunteers name and press `Remove volunteer from event`.
+Click on the umbrella button under their name (because they are taking a 'rain check').

 # Copying